eaesquivelg/AmphibiaPhyologeny/README.md

 ## How to Use the Program

-You can reproduce the full analysis by running the `MasterScript.md` in the `Genes/` directory.
+You can reproduce the full analysis by running the `MasterScript.sh` inside the `Genes/` directory.

 ## References